Jacob-1122/CFB_Roster_Scraper/README.md

 # CFB Roster Scraper

-A Python script to retrieve NCAA football rosters from 2016-2024 using the College Football Data API.
+A Python script to retrieve NCAA football rosters for a specific list of schools from 2016-2024 using the College Football Data API.

 ## Features
-- Fetches rosters for user-specified teams and years.
+- Fetches rosters for a pre-defined list of schools (see script) and years (2016-2024).
-- Saves player information, including first and last appearances, to an Excel file.
+- Saves player information (name, home city, home state) to an Excel file per team.
 - Handles API rate limits and retries automatically.
 - Uses environment variables for secure API key storage.
+- No user input required; just run the script.

 ## Installation